 \section{Conclusion}

-In this work, we have used the $N$-body simulation code \textsc{OpenGaget3} to investigate the gravothermal collapse of SIDM halos.
+In this work, we used the $N$-body simulation code \textsc{OpenGadget3} to investigate the gravothermal collapse of SIDM halos.
 We studied the role of various numerical parameters and simulated the system in isolation and as a satellite halo.
-Additionally, we studied qualitative differences arising from the velocity and angular dependence of the self-interaction cross-section.
-Furthermore, the data for our highest-resolved simulation ($N = 5 \times 10^7$) is available\footnote{The simulation data can be found at \url{https://darkium.org}.} and may serve as a benchmark.
+Additionally, we studied the qualitative differences arising from the velocity and angular dependence of the self-interaction cross-section.
+Furthermore, the data for our most highly resolved simulation ($N = 5 \times 10^7$) are available\footnote{The simulation data can be found at \url{https://darkium.org}.} and may serve as a benchmark.
 Our main results and recommendations for SIDM simulations are as follows: